THE CAPITAL STACK PLATFORM™

 What is capital execution in venture capital?

 Capital execution is the process through which a startup funding round is formally structured and closed.
-After investor alignment and term sheet agreement, legal documentation is prepared, ownership structures are finalised, and capital is transferred to the company.
-Once these steps are completed, the funding round officially closes and the new investors become shareholders.
+It includes investor alignment, term sheet negotiation, legal documentation, governance finalisation, and capital transfer.

 How do venture capital rounds actually close?